humio/ansible-demo/bare_metal/README.md

 ##  Updating the Ansible roles

-New versions of Humio and it's dependencies can be installed by updating the Ansible roles when a ner version is made available.
+New versions of Humio and its dependencies can be installed by updating the Ansible roles when a newer version is made available.

 ```
 ansible-galaxy install -r requirements.yml --force-with-deps